 Be flexible in approach

-All the aspirants are in the same boat so one need not be very happy if the paper is easy and one need not be very sad if the paper is tough.
+All the aspirants are in the same boat so one need not be very happy if the paper is easy and one needs not be very sad if the paper is tough.
 Cut-offs are higher if the paper is tough and vice versa.
 So, another golden rule is “no preconceived notions”.
 Don't think of the number of attempts before actually looking at the paper.
-Number of attempts would go down by the whole group if the paper is tough thereby reducing the cut offs.
+The number of attempts would go down by the whole group if the paper is tough thereby reducing the cut-offs.
 This can ease out the exam pressure and would result in sensible attempts rather than wild guesses.

 Elementary Maths section can be very doable

 As per the name 'Elementary', this section fully justifies this and it will be a big mistake not to attempt this section in the CLAT exam.
 With the basic knowledge of Mathematics, one can easily attempt a good number of questions and get all of them right as well.
 This can definitely increase the overall scores and help a candidate clear the overall cut-offs.